apache/yunikorn-site/versioned_docs/version-0.8.0/community/how_to_contribute.md

 Yunikorn uses:
 * JIRA for issue tracking.
 * GitHub Pull Requests to manage code review and the change itself.
-* MarkDown in the source tree for the documentation.
+* Markdown in the source tree for the documentation.

 ## Find an issue
 We use JIRA issues to track bugs for this project.